 Summary

+With a 28 year career, I have filled a variety of technical roles.
 As a manager, I have spent 5 years of my career guiding teams through challenging conditions, ranging from technical challenges through COVID-19 related challenges.
 I have kept my team together, and we have thrived on the challenges of taking care of the data for a $200 million company.
 This includes managing my team through the COVID-19 pandemic, without losing a single member of my team to another company.

 I am a Google Cloud Certified Professional Data Engineer.
 I have spent 9 years working with streaming challenges, ETL challenges, and data latency challenges as we keep our overall latency to 5 hours or less.
 We have done this using Hadoop, Python, Kafka, and Alluxio.
 We have worked with different data storage formats, different compute engines for accessing the data, and different ways to coordinate our ETL pipeline to avoid having jobs crash into each other.